-The BerbeeWalsh Department of Emergency Medicine offers a fellowship for physicians interested in Critical Care Transport and Helicopter EMS (HEMS) with the UW Health Med Flight program.
+The BerbeeWalsh Department of Emergency Medicine offers a fellowship for physicians interested in Retrieval, Critical Care Transport and Helicopter EMS (HEMS) with the UW Health Med Flight program.
 The fellowship provides the experience necessary to prepare future HEMS medical directors for this complex role.

 Founded in 1985, UW Health Med Flight is among the most highly recognized and established critical care transport services in the country and among the few that have flown full-time with a physician-nurse-pilot flight crew configuration since day one.
 Med Flight’s long history and its status as a model for programs across the country pairs with the University of Wisconsin’s well-regarded and fully accredited EM residency program to form the foundation for the fellowship.